GangaSinghh/MaRS-TASK2-2026/README.md

 ## Understanding RemoteXY

 This is where I spent most of my time because RemoteXY was completely new to me.
-I had worked with Arduino and similar microcontrollers before, but something like RemoteXY—creating a GUI, generating source code, and understanding how it all works together—was new.
-I explored the RemoteXY website, created a GUI, and used two sliders—one for turning the motor ON/OFF and another for changing its direction.
+I had worked with Arduino and similar microcontrollers before, but something like RemoteXY, creating a GUI, generating source code, and understanding how it all works together was new.
+I explored the RemoteXY website, created a GUI, and used two sliders, one for turning the motor ON/OFF and another for changing its direction.
 I then took the generated source code and moved to Arduino IDE to integrate it with my ESP8266 code.

 ---